thanSkourtan/piazza_afrodita/README.md

 It features a main website with:

-1. A login/signup system with assigned priviledges to 3 types of users.
+1. A login/signup system with 3 different types of priviledges assigned to users.
 2. A reservation system.
 3. An ordering system.
 4. A photo gallery.